NASA-AMMOS/Landform/LandformWeb/README.md

 4. Enter JPL credentials
 5. Click `API Token` and confirm the response is a web token - copy the token ID for later
 6. Click `Logout`
-7. Click `API Token` and confirm the response is `Not Authenticated`
+7. Click `API Token` and confirm the response is `not authenticated`

 ## REST API Test Procedures